junxit/us-congress-bills-114/metadata.md

 - 2015-10-28 — Placed on the Union Calendar, Calendar No. 239.
 - 2015-10-28 — Reported by the Committee on Financial Services.
 H. Rept.
 114-316, Part I.
 - 2015-10-28 — Reported by the Committee on Financial Services.
 H. Rept.
 114-316, Part I.
+- 2015-10-29 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.